EHS TESTING

 If a student is unable to meet one or both of the minimum scores, it is recommended the student reach out to their high school counselor to figure out the next best option to complete the Graduation Pathway requirement.

-Listed to the left is the testing schedule for sophomores.
+Listed to the left is the testing schedule for Sophomores.

 Students that are not testing on a specific day will be on a late start schedule, unless informed otherwise.

-Running Start (RS) Students: Keep to usual schedule and attend core classes at EHS, if it doesn't conflict with RS schedule.
+Keep to usual schedule and attend core classes at EHS, if it doesn't conflict with RS schedule.

 Junior RS Students -- College level courses excuse you from taking the WCAS test.

-Skill Center (SC) Students: Need to be at EHS for testing on the day.
-SC Students must attend core classes according to the modified schedule.
+Need to be at EHS for testing.
+SC Students must attend EHS (core) classes according to the modified schedule.

-Morning SC Students -- You will need to be at EHS for testing and will be excused from Skill Center on those days.
-You must still attend core classes for periods 4, 5, 6 on April 17, 19, 24.
+Morning SC Students -- On April 22 and 24, you will need to be at EHS for testing and must attend periods 4, 5, 6.

 GRADE 11 ONLY